 Military History at Clemson

-Clemson College was founded in November 1889 as a result of a bequest of land to the state by Thomas Green Clemson.
+Clemson College was founded in November 1889 as a result of Thomas Green Clemson's bequest of land to the state.
 The college began full-time operations in June 1893 as Clemson Agricultural and Mechanical College and graduated its first class in December 1896.
 Clemson was originally a military school, reflecting the belief at the time that a military atmosphere produced the highest academic excellence.
 In 1916, ROTC was first instituted at the college under the National Defense Act, which established ROTC in many land-grant colleges across the nation.
-1,549 Clemson men served during World War I and 32 paid the ultimate sacrifice.
+1,549 Clemson men served during World War I, and 32 made the ultimate sacrifice.
 There were more than 6,500 Clemson men in World War II, 90 percent of whom were officers commissioned as a result of ROTC training at Clemson.
 Of these men, 376 gave their lives.

 Learn more about Clemson's military heritage.